aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-headers-footers-from-word-processing-document/_index.md

 Aspose.Words provide API for working with headers and footers in Microsoft Word document.
 We can use the [Section.HeadersFooters](https://apireference.aspose.com/words/net/aspose.words/headerfootercollection) object to get the collection of header/footer in a document section.
 The [HeaderFooter](https://apireference.aspose.com/words/net/aspose.words/headerfooter) class is a container for section header or footer text.
 That being said, **HeaderFooter** is a section-level node and can only be a child of a section.
 There can be only one or each **HeaderFooter** of [HeaderFooterType](https://apireference.aspose.com/words/net/aspose.words/headerfootertype) in a section.

-The following code example shows how to remove header and footer from a Word document:
+The following code example demonstrates how to remove header and footer from a Word document:

 {{< highlight csharp >}}
 Document doc = new Document(MyDir + "Document.docx");